sheidiz/Java-Spring-Tutorials/security-jwt-email/README.md

 ### **Environment Configuration**
 1. Configure the application.properties File ->
-Create or edit the src/main/resources/application.properties file with the necessary configuration.
+Create a .env file with your own database information, jwt secret key and email configuration.
+Make sure you don't upload it to your repository, but do use it locally.
 Here is a sample configuration:
 ```bash
 #DATABASE CONFIGURATION
 SPRING_DATASOURCE_URL=your_database_connection